Categories

 Obsessive-compulsive disorder (OCD) affects approximately 500,000 children and teens in the US.
 While it is a well-known condition, OCD is frequently misunderstood and more common than most people expect.
 However, talking about OCD with your teen can encourage open conversation, help you and your teen recognize symptoms, and find appropriate treatment.

 At its core, OCD is an anxiety disorder.
 Like social phobia or generalized anxiety, it centers around the physical and mental symptoms of fear and worry.
 However, it functions differently from those disorders.
-OCD is a recursive condition defined by two major characteristics: unwanted and overpowering obsessions and ritualistic, soothing compulsions.
+OCD is a recursive condition defined by two major characteristics: unwanted and overpowering obsessions and ritualistic, soothing compulsions, which are forms of compulsive behavior.

 These characteristics feed one another and keep the cycle going.
 When an obsession is ignored, the anxiety and discomfort around it grow exponentially until a compulsion is used to soothe it.
 However, this ineffective coping mechanism usually leads to the next obsession in due time.
 Alternatively, certain environmental triggers – from stress to timing – can trigger an obsession.